 Why complete a PAF?

-A PAF captures the information necessary for the Office of the Vice President for Research and any relevant units on campus to review and approve a proposal.
+A PAF captures the information necessary for the Office of Research and Innovation and any relevant units on campus to review and approve a proposal.
 It ensures that proposals are in compliance with University and federal regulations and is also a record of the commitment of University resources necessary to carry out a project if it is funded.

 Note: The PAF can be recycled for changes at any point in the approval process.
 After changes are made the PAF will be reissued through the approval process.
 In some cases, adjustments can be made without recycling; contact the research program officer to see if this is an option.